On the R\'enyi-Ulam Game with Restricted Size Queries: The Convexity Lemma

-The statement of the following lemma is highly intuitive.
-We present it here because its proof also shows the utility of \sref{Lemma}{nyakatekertlemma}.
+We conclude this section with the following fairly intuitive lemma.
+Although we will not use it later, its proof demonstrates the utility of the \zref{Convexity Lemma}{convex2} and its consequence.

 \begin{lemma} For all $\ell\ge0$, $k,n\ge1$ it is true that $RU^k_{\ell+1}(n)\ge RU^k_{\ell}(n)+\nk$.
-In other words, if one more lie is available for the Responder then at least $\nk$ more questions are required for the Questioner. \end{lemma} \begin{proof} Consider the game with $\ell+1$ lie, and assume that the Responder answers NO for the first $\nk$ questions.
+In other words, if one more lie is available for the Responder, then at least $\nk$ more questions are required for the Questioner. \end{lemma} \begin{proof} Consider the game with $\ell+1$ lie, and assume that the Responder answers NO for the first $\nk$ questions.
 Then we know from \sref{Lemma}{nyakatekertlemma} that the Questioner arrives at a state that is not better than $(m_1, n-m_1, 0, \dots, 0)$, since --- for him --- the optimal question will always be $(k,0,\ldots,0)$.
-This is an even harder state than $(0,n,0,\dots, 0)$, which requires $RU_\ell^k(n)$ questions to solve. \end{proof}
+This is a not better state than $(0,n,0,\dots, 0)$, which requires $RU_\ell^k(n)$ questions to solve. \end{proof}